 A single discount rate of 7.50% was used to measure the total pension liability.
-This single discount rate was based on the expected rate of return on pension plan investments of 7.50% and the municipal bond rate of 3.13% based on Fidelity's 20-Year Municipal General Obligation AA Index.
+This single discount rate was based on the expected rate of return on pension plan investments of 7.50%.
 The projection of cash flows, based on the assumptions made, found that the pension plan's net position was projected to make all projected future benefit payments of current plan members.
 Therefore, the single discount rate of 7.50% was applied to all periods of projected benefit payments to determine the total pension liability.